Chamomile (German) Essential Oil

 - A few drops may be added to a glass of water and taken internally for gastrointestinal upset.

-The blue/green viscous CO2 oil has a potent, intensely sweet, herbaceous aroma with a fresh fruity undertone.
-If using if for purely aromatic purposes, Roman or Cape Chamomile may be the ideal choice.
+The blue/green essential oil has an intensely sweet, herbaceous aroma with a fresh fruity undertone.

 Its deep aroma blends well with Geranium, Lavender, Pachouli, Rose, Benzoin, Neroli, Bergamot, Marjoram, Lemon, Ylang Ylang, Jasmine and Clary Sage.